-Figure 6: Mini-SASS river sampling being carried out on Mafinji River
+Figure 8: Mini-SASS river sampling being carried out on Nakafulu River (Humbulu drift)

 Areas of Special Interest - ASI

 The KVTC Area of Special Interest (ASI) database is an archive of locations within the plantation that are significant for archaeological, historical, cultural, or environmental reasons.
 These locations warrant specific attention and/or management to preserve their integrity; annual monitoring is carried out in order to assess the status of each site, and to review the effectiveness of the prescribed management.
 About 22ASI sites were recommended to be removed from the lists as they are not active.